-This syllabus has been decided on by the Board of Education at Stockholm Business School, Stockholm University, on December 2, 2013, last revised July 14, 2014.
+This syllabus has been decided on by the Board of Education at Stockholm Business School, Stockholm University, on December 2, 2013, revised July 14, 2014, latest revision Dec 19, 2014.

 Prerequisites and special admittance requirements

 45 credits from Business Administration I and Business Administration II, or the equivalent.